akaihola/darker/README.rst

        are not found, Darker works against ``HEAD``.
 --diff
        Don't write the files back, just output a diff for each file on stdout.
-Highlight syntax on screen if the ``pygments`` package is available.
+Highlight syntax if on a terminal and the ``pygments`` package is available, or if enabled by configuration.
 -d, --stdout
        Force complete reformatted output to stdout, instead of in-place.
 Only valid if there's just one file to reformat.
+Highlight syntax if on a terminal and the ``pygments`` package is available, or if enabled by configuration.
 --check
        Don't write the files back, just return the status.
 Return code 0 means nothing would change.
 Return code 1 means some files would be reformatted.